-U6-U7 The jamboree consists of four 12-minute games.
+U6-U7 Shall consist of two games with two equal halves of 12 minutes each with a 5-minute break in between.
 U8-U10 The game shall consist of two equal halves of 25 minutes each with a 5-minute break in between.
 U11-U14 The game shall consist of two equal halves of 30 minutes each with a 5-minute break in-between.
 U6 - U14 Each player must play at least half of each game.